eamonnmcmanus/ConnectionsGuessing/README.md

 The above looks at just one chain of guesses.
 But what we actually want to do at each point is consider *every* possible guess and determine which one produces the most solutions.
-When we have a set of _n_ possible connections, it seems the best we can do is to guess something that will split those connections into one correct one plus one-away and two-away sets that are about the same size.
+When we have a set of _n_ possible connections, it seems the best we can do is to guess something that will split those connections into one correct item plus one-away and two-away sets that are about the same size.
 We saw that actually the initial one-away and two-away sets have sizes 16 and 18, and since all initial guesses are equivalent that is the best we can do.
 That incidentally gives us another way to answer the initial question: are 4 guesses enough?
 The answer is no, because at best each guess splits the remaining possibilities evenly, so we would have:

 | guess | connections | split       |
 | ----: | ----------: | :---------- |